XXY1227/topino/doc/README.md

 ### Image file import

-In order to begin your journey with _Topino_, click on the _File_ in the the top left and select the _Import image..._ option from the drop-down menu.
+In order to begin your journey with _Topino_, click on _File_ in the the top left corner of the menu bar and select the _Import image..._ option from the drop-down menu.

 ![](image1.png)

 _Topino_ accepts most popular image files formats such as PNG (default) and JPEG.
-You can attempt to import a non-supported format by select the _All Files_ option from the drop-down menu in the _Open_-dialog.
+You can attempt to import a non-supported format by selecting the _All Files_ option from the drop-down menu in the _Open_-dialog.

 ![](image2.png)

 It is not guaranteed that the import will be successful.
-In principle, _Topino_ supports all [formats that are supported by the Qt framework].
+In principle, _Topino_ supports all formats that are supported by the Qt framework.
 However, the import might produce artifacts or the like, _e.g._ with RAW files.
 Future version of _Topino_ might support more image formats.

 ### Inlet tool